tud-zih-energy/lo2s/README.md

  * From running threads
    * Calling context samples based on instruction overflows
-   * The calling context samples are annotated with the disassembled assembler instruction string
    * The framepointer-based call-path for each calling context sample
    * Per-thread performance counter readings
    * Which thread was scheduled on which CPU at what time